zein1234/zein1234/README.md

 🌱 Full Stack web development bootcamp, Le Wagon Berlin - Batch #1098<br>
-I participated in a 24 week Web Development bootcamp,I had the opportunity to work on several Ruby on Rails projects, including Parentskiez, and gained extensive experience in using both frontend and backend technologies, including Ruby, SQL, HTML, CSS, SCSS, and JavaScript.
+I participated in a 24 week Web Development bootcamp,I had the opportunity to work on several Ruby on Rails projects, and gained extensive experience in using both frontend and backend technologies, including Ruby, SQL, HTML, CSS, SCSS, and JavaScript.
 I also gained experience in using Git for version control and deploying applications on Heroku.<br>
-🔭 I’m currently working on Frontend projects

 Languages and Tools:<br>